 The Holtze to Elizabeth River Subregional Plan does propose to modify the subregion boundaries identified in the DRLUP.
-The existing and proposed subregions are shown in Figure 22 of the Discussion Paper
+The existing and proposed subregions are shown below.

 Will the Darwin Regional Land Use Plan and the Holtze to Elizabeth River Subregional Land Use Plan show the same information for broad land use categories and transport networks?